vikramnayyar/Customer-Identification-for-Bank-Marketing/README.md

 # Customer Identification for Bank Marketing Campaign

-## selected_previous is not used in the model. this can be removed from app.py form.
-Otherwise, form has 16 inputs and model has 15 inputs.
-But selected_previous is used in adding a new feature, so cannot be removed.
-TOTAL FEATURES = 16

 ## Demo
 The application is deployed in Heroku.
 The app is available in the following link https://depositing-customers-in-bank.herokuapp.com/